Shaphen/Badcord/README.md

 Users are able to create new servers and upload an image from their local storage as the server's photo using AWS's S3 Storage System to security save their media

 ![server-photo](https://github.com/Shaphen/Badcord/blob/master/app/assets/images/readme/server_photo_upload.png)
-Users are also able to create/delete new channels within' servers in order to diversify their conversations!
+Users are also able to create/delete new channels within' servers to diversify their conversations!

+### Future Directions
+* Add members list with online/offline status
+* Persist chat history for users